Dogs gotta bark.

 I like black.
 It’s a colour that’s made up its mind.
 It holds authoritative rebellion within the colour wheel.
 I’m not a rebel, although a grade-school teacher once chided that I "learn to colour within the lines".

-I prefer to work in carbon black acrylic as my default – water colour, or oil, is totally disproportionate to manage in either skill set or attention span.
+I prefer to work in carbon black acrylic as my base before introducing colour – oil or water colour is totally disproportionate to manage in either skill set or attention span.

 Which papers do you prefer?
 That depends on the subject matter.
 For colour photographic works, I prefer satin papers, and cotton rag for pigment works on paper.